Department of Defense Police Job Information

 Candidates for DoD police officer jobs must undergo a medical screening to ensure they are physically capable of performing essential job functions.
 A background investigation will also be required.
 This may include a polygraph exam, credit check, and employment history check.

 Upon appointment, applicants will attend training at one of the several academies across the United States.
-Academy training typically lasts 3 months.
+Academy training typically lasts three months.
 After graduation, newly hired officers will report to their duty assignment to begin field training.

 Job Growth and Salary Outlook for DoD Police